in Recode's Intro to Policy Level Activism Training October 4-5th in Portland.

-We are submitting our latest code collaboration to IAPMO’s Green Plumbing Supplement this spring.
+Recode submitted our latest code collaboration to IAPMO’s Green Technical Committee for consideration in the 2015 Green Supplement.
 We invite your feedback on our draft code.
-Email feedback on specific sections to molly (at) recodeoregon.org Huge thanks to main author Mathew Lippincott and the entire working group that collabora
+Email feedback on specific sections to molly (at) recodeoregon.org.
+Huge thanks to editor Mathew Lippincott and the entir

 Performance based codes stipulate that systems remove a required amount of pollution from human “waste” before it is released to the land or water.
 Prescriptive codes only stipulate a systems look.
 Ecological sanitation has the potential to breakdown pharmaceuticals, unlike conventional wastewat